theupdateframework/taps/tap4.md

 # Security Analysis

-In effect, this TAP allows users (and only users) to directly choose the root of trust for parts of the targets namespaces.
+In effect, this TAP allows users (and only users) to directly choose the root of trust for parts of the targets namespace.
 Each root continues to be treated as it was previously, with TUF performing full validation per that root's metadata.